kaheechan/G9/README.md

 As we have now developed a better understanding of what the matrices represent, we believe it is more beneficial for us to convert these matrices into tabular data form as it is something we are all more familiar and comfortable working with.
-However, for the final project, we entend to use a convolutional neural network on the matrices
+However, for the final project, we entend to use a convolutional neural network on the matrices in addition to the model we uilt this week

 Before creating this `.csv` file, we first one-hot encoded our `linear` and `circular` features.
 After doing so, we  then actually began the process of creating the dataframe columns (i.e. converting the matrices), which consisted of the positions,